-When the first stage of the M3 Motorway was built, Junctions 7 and 8 arrived, changing the function and access to the existing routes The A30 and the A33.
+When Junctions 7 and 8 of the M3 arrived, it changed the function and access to the existing routes The A30 and the A33.
 I looked at Dummer, North Waltham and Popham, villages effected along the A30.

 Dummer, in Hampshire, U.K. has several roads serving it, most going under or over the motorway now.
 There is one road that now comes to an abrupt halt at the M3 motorway.

 When the motorway arrived a new road was built, close The Sun Inn, which went underneath the motorway.

 What the new map doesn’t show so clearly is the lane carrying on across the A30.
 It took a couple of passing glances to realise this was an original route to Dummer, which the old maps confirmed.

 So I undertook this photo essay to try to follow the route where I could.
 Starting from the crossroads at The A30, the lane comes from North Waltham and was called ‘Maidenthorne Lane’.
 The road carried on right…

 At the juction is the Tower Hill Guest house, (which looks quite spacious and set back).
 Looking at the maps, the name relates to Tower Hill Farm over in Dummer.